VzxPLnHqr/satsodynamics/README.md

 realistic to simply also release the fees as heat.
 As stated above, there are a number of different ways to perform thermodynamic analysis of this system.

+##### Alternative treatments of fees
+* Ignore them and just release the full amount of heat associated with them.
+* Transfer the energy associated with fees over to the coinbase outputs.

 ## Status
 * Pre-proof-of-concept (aka probably broken).